 Three oscillators create majority, but 2-1 splits are common and difficult to interpret.

-Four oscillators create the perfect council.
-Full agreement (4-0) is rare and powerful.
-Strong consensus (3-1) is actionable.
+Seven components create the perfect council.
+Full agreement (7/7) is rare and powerful.
+Strong consensus (6/7) is actionable.
+Solid consensus (5/7) is still valid.
 Anything less is a clear signal to wait.

-The specific oscillators are chosen for their complementary characteristics.
+The specific components are chosen for their complementary characteristics.
 Each measures momentum differently.
-When all four see the same thing, it's not coincidence—it's truth.
+When all seven see the same thing, it's not coincidence—it's truth.

 The Art of Restraint